 The distance between MCO and Disney World is approximately 24 miles (38.6 km).
 The drive should take about 30 minutes, assuming there is not much traffic.

-Please note that the answer to this question varies slightly depending on where you are going in Disney World.
+Please note that the answer to this question varies slightly depending on which Disney World resort you are going to.
+It also changes a bit if you are going straight to Disney Springs, Epcot, Magic Kingdom, Animal Kingdom, or Hollywood Studios.

 What is the best way to travel from the Orlando Airport to Disney World if I need a car seat?